 Starting December 21, 2015, you may speak with a Lost and Found Coordinator directly at the Lost and Found office located on the ground level of Terminal 1 from 8 a.m. to 9 p.m. daily.
 Found items are stored for one month.

 For lost passports, please call the Canada Border Service Agency's dedicated number at Toronto Pearson: 905-676-5380.

-If you have left something on the aircraft of any other airline, please contact that airline directly.
+If you have left something on the aircraft, please contact the airline directly.
 For airline contact information, please see our Airline Listing.

 Yes!
 Porter services are available at the airport.
 Please see the Porter Services page for more information.

-For complete information about what can and cannot be brought into Canada please see Canada Border Services Agency (CBSA) or call:
+For complete information about what can and cannot be brought into Canada please see Canada Border Services Agency (CBSA) or call Border Information Service.

-Questions regarding human health or the importation of animals and/or plants should be directed to the CBSA at 1-800-442-2342.
+Questions regarding human health or the importation of animals and/or plants should be directed to the Canadian Food Inspection Agency (CFIA) at 1-800-442-2342.

 A post office is not available at Toronto Pearson.
 However, stamps may be purchased at one of our newsstands and letters can be mailed in mailboxes located in: